Maritime Transport Act 1994

 You could also call this:

-"Who can create maritime transport rules?"
+"Who can create transport rules under the Maritime Transport Act"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.